KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the binding specified is not consistent with the contract requirements for the service.

-    throw [System.ServiceModel.Channels.InvalidChannelBindingException]::New("the binding specified is not consistent with the contract requirements for the service.")
+    throw [System.ServiceModel.Channels.InvalidChannelBindingException]::New('the binding specified is not consistent with the contract requirements for the service.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ServiceModel.Channels.InvalidChannelBindingException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ServiceModel.Channels.InvalidChannelBindingException.aspx)